-Glulam technology optimizes wood resources
+Glulam technology optimizes wood resources.

 Wood is one of the few renewable natural resources.
-Unlike many other building materials, wood has a short reproduction cycle, which makes it suitable for wide-spread exploitation.
-But wood has some inherent flaws, which glulam overcomes through its technological production.
-It is only in the last decade that glulam has emerged as a viable alternative to other building materials.
+Unlike many other building materials, wood has a short reproduction cycle, which makes it suitable for widespread exploitation.
+But wood has some inherent flaws, which Glulam overcomes through its technological production.
+It is only in the last decade that Glulam has emerged as a viable alternative to other building materials.
 Its limited rigidity is one of its disadvantages, but stiffening techniques have been developed only for static schemes.

-Glulam absorbs carbon dioxide as they grow
+Glulam absorbs carbon dioxide as they grow.

 Compared to concrete, glulam structures are more efficient at absorbing carbon dioxide.
-A timber beam absorbs 16kg of CO2 whereas a steel beam releases nearly four times that amount of carbon.
+A timber beam absorbs 16kg of CO2, whereas a steel beam releases nearly four times that amount of carbon.
 In addition, glulam timber structures are much lighter than concrete structures, requiring less bracing and reducing the amount of gravity loading on foundations.
-Because they are lighter, glulam buildings require fewer foundations and require less truck deliveries.
+Because they are lighter, glulam buildings require fewer foundations and require fewer truck deliveries.

-Glulam provides excellent fire resistance
+Glulam provides excellent fire resistance.